 Outcome measures inform the degree to which awareness raising initiatives facilitate behavior change to reduce the spread of antibiotic resistance.

-In MEASURE you can find tools and resources for measuring various aspects of antibiotic resistance and use (for example point prevalence survey protocols and knowledge-attitudes-behaviors-perceptions questionnaires).
+In MEASURE you can find tools and resources for measuring various aspects of antibiotic resistance and use (for example point prevalence survey protocols and knowledge, attitudes, beliefs and practices (KABP) questionnaires).